blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-one.markdown

 My first urge was to make this some big deeply philosophy piece of work.
 I wrote about a paragraph or two, but then I thought, "I really don't like this."
 But why not?
 The style was consistent with some of my most favorite works I've written, so what makes that style, *that mode*, inconsistent with this narrative?

 I don't think it really captures who I actually am.
 Honestly, I love that academic mode (and I'll even have some excerpts in the [second post in the series]()), but some of the pieces I love the most are faster paced, more of a staccato cadence of humor.
 This won't be that, but I think it serves my narrative better to make this closer to that, even if it isn't completely that.
-Also, who cares about grammar in a blog?
-Grammar will do whatever serves me best.
-Down with the grammar prescriptivists!
-(I think that's the linguist in me peeking out, and maybe also the disappointment at the 'establishment'.[^1]) Who faults fiction writers for not being grammatically correct?
-Not that this is fiction.

 This is meant to be non-fiction, but it also requires me to dramatize events in my life that really were not dramatic.
 Crush them into one singular event (like trying to gather a goopy dough ball into one whole mass), sure, all the events which I will talk about later were… dramatic revolutions!